bdeckard92/dupUT/02-Lesson-Plans/09-NodeJS/README.md

 ## Module Challenge

-This wee, the students will create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).
+This week, the students will create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).
 Refer students to the [Guide to a Professional README](https://github.com/coding-boot-camp/potential-enigma/blob/master/readme-guide.md) as a reminder of everything that a high-quality, professional README should contain.

 [Module 09 Challenge](../../01-Class-Content/09-Node/02-Challenge)